Chuck E. Cheese: Food

 Pizza is the main focus of the restaurant portion of the business, but the menu features other items as well including cold-cut sandwiches, chicken wings, salad bar access, and desserts.
 In addition, some Chuck E. Cheese locations offer alcoholic beverages.

 In March 2020, during the COVID-19 pandemic, the restaurant began selling pizza, wings, desserts and more through food delivery services under the ghost kitchen Pasqually's Pizza & Wings.
 The Pasqually name comes from Pasqually P. Pieplate, who is a member of Munch's Make Believe Band, the Chuck E Cheese animatronic band.
 While food sold under this brand comes from the same brick-and-mortar kitchens as Chuck E. Cheese, the company claims to use different ingredients and recipes that cater to a more mature audience.
 Practically all of the Chuck E. Cheese stores in the United States are selling and delivering food under this virtual brand.

-In November 2022, a partnership started between CEC Entertainment and LankyBox, which is an American Roblox YouTube channel, for a delivery only service known as "LankyBox Kitchen", which serves pizza, mac and cheese, chicken wings, salads, french fries, and desserts.
-LankyBox Kitchen locations are based out of Chuck E. Cheese kitchens.
+In March 2025, Pasqually's Pizza & Wings shut down, as the company intended to use the ghost kitchen as a testing ground for new menu items for guests outside of the Chuck E. Cheese demographic, some of which have been transitioned to the Chuck E. Cheese menu.

+In October 2024, the company announced a partnership with Thrifty Ice Cream for a birthday cake ice cream flavor inspired by Chuck E. Cheese, to be sold at 34 Chuck E. Cheese fun centers and 350 Rite-Aid locations in Southern California.

+In May 2025, the company announced an exclusive flavor of Dippin' Dots ice cream called "Chuck E.'s Cookie Crunch", only available at Chuck E. Cheese locations.

+Legacy

+The restaurant concept inspired the 2010s video game horror series Five Nights at Freddy's, in which the player is a pizza restaurant security guard monitoring rogue animatronic characters.
+Chuck E. Cheese held a promotion event in October 2023 titled "Five Nights of Fun" parodying the 2023 film Five Nights at Freddy's.